newbyapps/M1_Helper/README.md

 # M1_Helper
-Pull holdings from M1 and send divie schedule to Google calendar
+Very simple chrome extension to pull holding from M1 account and download as CSV Holdings are found at https://https://dashboard.m1finance.com/d/invest/holdings